Tornado3P9/installscript-linux/README.md

 wget -L https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb -P $HOME/Programs/
 curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
 ```

-### Installation and Setup of the downloaded Programs:

 **Debian Packages**
 Changing directory to the Programs folder and(&&) installing all the debian packages in one go: